Leaf displaing the process of diffusion with the intake and expulsion of oxygen and carbon dioxide

 What Is a Chemical Compound?

-Visual representation of a carbon dioxide molecule
+Visual representation of carbon dioxide molecule

 “© mariashmitt/123RF.COM”